hiremav/spectre/README.md

 Spectre.provider_module::Embeddings.create("Your text here", model: "text-embedding-ada-002")
 ```

+**NOTE:** Different providers have different available args for the `create` method.
+Please refer to the provider-specific documentation for more details.

 ### 4. Performing Vector-Based Searches

 Once your model is configured as searchable, you can perform vector-based searches on the stored embeddings: